 In netCDF format the grids are available as either two-dimensional (2D) or one-dimensional (1D) array grid files.
 The 2D array grids use the Climate and Forecast (CF) metadata conventions.
 You can download data for a user-defined area or the complete global grid.
 The 1D array grids are for use with GEBCO's Grid Display Software and the GEBCO Digital Atlas (GDA) and so are only available as a global grid.

 The CF metadata header is split into a number of components, namely; dimensions, variables and global attributes.
 For more information please refer to the components of a BODC CF-compliant netCDF file, hosted on the British Oceanographic Data Centre (BODC) web site.
-An illustration of the GEBCO_2014 CF header (59 KB) is available as an Adobe PDF file.
+An illustration of the GEBCO_2014 CF header View the CF header in Adobe PDF (59 KB) is available as an Adobe PDF file.

-This section of the file contains the actual values for each dimension and variable.
+The data section that contains the actual values for each dimension and variable.
 The data values represent elevation in metres, with negative values for bathymetric depths and positive values for topographic heights.

 The complete data sets give global coverage, spanning 90°N, 180°W to 90°S, 180°E on a 30 arc-second grid.
 Each grid consists of 21,600 rows x 43,200 columns, giving 933,120,000 data points.
 The data values are pixel centre registered i.e. they refer to elevations at the centre of grid cells.